img 6024

 Previous repairer

-Yeah.
-Now, the customer might not understand what this means but any competent technician reading this is going to think “Hang on a minute..!”.
-Unfortunately, none of that ‘diagnosis’ is true or even remotely accurate, nor is it even possible in this amplifier.
+Why?
+Well, unfortunately, none of that ‘diagnosis’ is accurate, nor even possible in this amplifier.
 He might as well have said, “She needs a new flux capacitor!”

 flux capacitor

-What does “the transformer related to the power section is on its way out” mean, anyway?
-Is there a transformer party somewhere that this one needs to attend?!
+Let’s dig into this as it might be informative for some.
+What does “The transformer related to the power section is on its way out” mean, exactly?
+Is there a transformer party somewhere that this transformer needs to attend?
 Transformers – more than meets the eye!
-And there is only one transformer, so why mention “the power section”?
-What IS the power section anyway?

-As for the “JFET ICs”, there are no ICs in an AU-317, it’s one of the lovely things about the design.
-The service manual refers to them as ICs, but that’s where we as technicians must exercise some interpretive skills and clarify that they are dual JFET packages, definitely not integrated circuits.
-Anyway, I’m not much worried about the name, what bothers me is that these work perfectly!
+As for the “JFET ICs”, there are no integrated circuits or ICs in an AU-317, it’s one of the lovely things about the design.
+The service manual refers to the input differential JFET pairs as ICs, but that’s a translation thing, they are simple dual JFET packages, not integrated circuits.

 Sansui AU-317

-This diagnosis was given because the person giving it needed to tell the owner something, and they didn’t know what to tell them, so they made it up.
-That’s not good practice.
-We’ve all had tricky repairs, this work can be complex and challenging, even after doing it for many years.
-But if you are sending work back unrepaired, with false, misleading or even made-up fault descriptions, that’s a real problem.
+This diagnosis was given because the person giving it needed to tell the owner something useful or fix the amp and they couldn’t, so they simply made it up.
+This work can be challenging, but sending equipment back with false, misleading or made-up fault descriptions is dishonest and unethical.

 Service & Repair

 The path to repairing this lovely classic AU-317 was to isolate, diagnose and repair the faults, of which there were two.
-That took six parts and some time.
+That took six electronic components and some time.

 Fault 1 – Distortion.
 The distortion was caused by blown current limit resistors in the bias/drive circuit that turned this amplifier into a class-B design with no driver stage.
 That means that huge signals would be needed to drive the output stage at all, and what you get would be badly distorted.
 I replaced the current limit resistors, set the bias current and bingo, the distortion was gone.